IdentityPython/new-session-management/docs/source/about.rst

 ========================

-The Session Management subsystem are designed to support a couple of different services that we have in the system as it is:
+The Session Management subsystem are designed to support a couple of different services that we have in, or are in the process of adding to, the system as it is:

 Single Logout
     Described in a set of specifications: